Yong Pung How: Awards and honours

 Yong was conferred the Darjah Utama Bakti Cemerlang (Distinguished Service Order) in 1989 and the Order of Temasek (First Class) on 9 August 1999, with a citation stating that "as Chief Justice since 28 September 1990, Justice Yong Pung How has made the Singapore Judiciary world class".

 On 17 September 2001, Yong was awarded an honorary Doctor of Laws by the National University of Singapore Faculty of Law in recognition of his outstanding contribution to the judiciary and the judicial system in Singapore.
 Yong was credited with introducing sweeping reforms in the legal service, enhancing the quality and efficiency of Singapore's judicial process and making the Singapore judiciary world-class.
 Among his innovations was the introduction of case management which helped clear the backlog of cases and reduced the waiting time for the disposal of cases.

 On 14 July 2007, Yong was awarded another honorary Doctor of Laws by the Singapore Management University (SMU) in recognition of his contribution to Singapore's legal sector.
 Yong was appointed as the chairman of the SMU School of Law's advisory board in March 2007.
 In 2007, SMU also established the Yong Pung How Professorship of Law, named after Yong and made possible by a S$3 million endowed contribution from the Yong Shook Lin Trust, which was named after Yong's father.

 On 1 September 2010, Yong was appointed chancellor of the Singapore Management University.
 J. Y. Pillay succeed him on 1 September 2015.

 On 11 April 2021, SMU's School of Law was renamed as the Yong Pung How School of Law.

 Personal life

 Yong and Cheang Wei-Woo, a graduate of the London School of Economics, married in 1955 after having met in 1950 while they were studying.
-They have a daughter, Yong Ying-I, who is a Permanent Secretary at the Ministry of Communications and Information.
-Yong died on 9 January 2020, at age 93.
+They have a daughter, Yong Ying-I. Yong died on 9 January 2020, at the age of 93.

 Yong was the cousin of Yong Siew Toh—who the conservatory of the National University of Singapore is named in honour of—who was in turn the daughter of Yong Loo Lin, a businessman and medical doctor who the medical school of NUS is named after.